Asabeneh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 </html>
 ```

 The babel library is linked to our document and now we can make use of it.
-The next step is importing React and ReactDOM using CDN or link.
-Attach the react and react-dom to your file.
-To test if react is connected to the index.html try to check by doing console.log(React).
+The next step is importing _React_ and _ReactDOM_ using CDN or link.
+In order to link React and ReactDOM we attach both packages CDN to the body of index.html.
+To test if React is linked to the index.html try to check by doing console.log(React).
 Open the browser console and you should get an object.
-If you see an object containing react methods then you managed to link your project with React CND.
+If you see an object containing React methods then you managed to link your project with React CND and you are ready to use React.

 ```html
 <!DOCTYPE html>